Protests over remarks on Prophet:Two dead in Ranchi, Howrah simmers, authorities take action against protesters in UP, other states | Law-Order

 On Saturday, authorities suspended internet services in parts of Murshidabad district also till June 14.

-BJP's West Bengal unit president Sukanta Majumdar was arrested on Saturday afternoon near the toll plaza on Vidyasagar Setu when he was on the way to violence-hit Howrah district. ''His visit could have created a law and order situation.
+BJP's West Bengal unit president Sukanta Majumdar was arrested on Saturday afternoon near the toll plaza on Vidyasagar Setu when he was on the way to violence-hit Howrah district, folowing which the party protested in several districts. ''His visit could have created a law and order situation.
 This is a preventive arrest,'' a senior police officer told PTI.

 Majumdar, the MP of Balurghat in Uttar Dinajpur, said the situation in West Bengal was fast turning into that in Kashmir.